Parkdale, Victoria: Politics

-In terms of State and Federal Government Parkdale has since 2014 been represented by the Member for the Electoral district of Mordialloc, Tim Richardson in state parliament and in federal parliament by Mark Dreyfus, the Member for the Electoral district of Isaacs since 2007.
+Since 2014, Parkdale has been represented in the Victorian state parliament by Tim Richardson, Member for the electoral district of Mordialloc, and in federal parliament by Mark Dreyfus, Member for Isaacs since 2007.

 Transport

 Parkdale is accessible by a number of Public Transport Victoria bus routes servicing the area.
 The 903 bus service from Mordialloc passes through Parkdale along Beach Road.
 The 708 bus from Carrum to Hampton station stops at Parkdale railway station.
 This train line services the area via Parkdale Station, located on the Frankston line, operating in Zone 2.

-On 29 July 2021, the Andrews Labor Government announced they will be removing the Parkdale/Mentone Warrigal Road and Parkers Road level crossings, with the preferred solution to build a rail bridge over the road between Mentone and Parkdale.
-These works are due to be completed by 2025.
+On 29 July 2021, the Andrews Labor Government announced it will remove the Parkdale/Mentone Warrigal Road and Parkers Road level crossings, with the preferred solution to build a rail bridge over the road between Mentone and Parkdale.
+These works were completed in 2025.
+The new Parkdale station was completed in August 2024, along with the re-opened and level crossing free Warrigal and Parkers Roads.